Healthy Negotiation 101: How to Get What You Want

 An objection also provides you with the perfect opportunity to listen and formulate a strong response.
 Interrupting or rebutting too soon may leave the other party feeling disrespected or as though they weren’t able to properly communicate their thoughts and opinions.

-Treating the other party with respect will also help to ensure a smooth transition as you come to an agreement and progress toward a mutually beneficial outcome.
+Treating the other party with respect will also help to ensure a smooth transition as you come to a possible agreement and progress toward a mutually beneficial outcome.

 Set the tone for your negotiation by highlighting your strengths early on.
 By taking maximum advantage of the strengths that you bring to the table, you can add bargaining power and establish a strong foundation for your case.